openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 .. attention::

-    If the image is on your local computer and not in your SEPAL folders, consider reading the article, `Exchange file with SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html>`_.
+    If the image is on your local computer and not in your **SEPAL folders**, see `Exchange files with SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html>`_.

 The dropdown menus will list the discrete values of your raster input image.